What is otoplasty (ear surgery)?

 - Avoid taking blood-thinning medications such as aspirin for the two weeks leading up to the procedure and avoid taking anti-inflammatory medications such as Nurofen, vitamin E and Omega 3 for two weeks prior to the procedure as they can increase the risk of bleeding.

 - Cigarette smoking must be stopped at least one month prior to the procedure.

 - Please arrange for a companion (friend/family member) to pick you up from the hospital after the procedure and to stay with you for at least one night following the procedure.

 Step 1: Anesthesia

-The procedure is performed either under local or general anesthesia.
+The procedure is performed either under local or general anaesthesia.
 The doctor will recommend which option is better tailored to you.

 Step 2: The Incision

 The incision is made on the back of the outer ear.